Troubleshooting HVAC Electrical Problems Safety Guide: Professional Diagnostics & Emergency Procedures

 Complete Power Loss:

-- Check main breaker: Verify main electrical panel breaker position
+- Check your main breaker: Has the main breaker at your panel tripped?

 Partial Power Loss:

-- Equipment protection: Turn off HVAC until power stabilizes
+- Protect your equipment: Leave the HVAC off until power stabilizes

 Electrical Emergency Safety